 - One yearly pass for both my train (route) and metro: 1781 EUR

 - 12 km round trip/workday for an entire year, excl. [email protected],22 euro/km: 538.56 EUR

 This gives me a total of 2320.56 EUR/year I save and earn.

 And this doesn’t include the money I save by not getting a (salary or personal) car.
 The benefits are even greater if I include the additional costs saved by not having to pay car costs.

-Public transport rules
+Public transport rules: main advantages

 With the above summary, I have concluded my daily struggle with Belgian public transport.